 Honda: The PLANTX system is not finished in its current stage, and I expect it to evolve even further.
 I would like to see PLANTX and Kubota work together to innovate the hardware and software and develop new recipes.

 Smart agriculture is gaining notice as an advanced model of conventional agriculture that makes full use of AI and IoT, and plant factories are making progress as a new form of food production that differs from open field cultivation.
-PLANTX and Kubota will continue to promote their development as they aim for a future of coexistence between open field cultivation and plant factories, providing a stable supply of crops that meet a variety of needs.
+A future awaits us in which open field cultivation and plant factories coexist, providing a stable supply of crops that meet a variety of needs.
+This interview gave us a strong sense of the potential in PLANTX and Kubota's open innovation initiatives, which are steadily advancing with the aim to provide a stable food supply using the power of technology.